MichSzu/Flight_delays_SQL_analysis/README.md

 # Flight-delays
 University project.
+It shows informations about flight delays based on a dataset with flights informations.
+All analysis are made using SQL.
 Using SQL create querries showing flight delays.